Stochastic Linear Bandits with Parameter Noise

 Linear bandits have many practical applications, such as personalized news recommendations \cite{li_news_recommendations_linear_bandits}, medical treatments \mbox{\cite{lansdell2019rarelyswitchinglinearbanditsoptimization}}, online advertisement \cite{linear_bandits_online_ads} and stock trading \cite{ji2024_linear_bandits_trading}, to name a few.
 In addition, there is substantial theoretical work on linear bandits, including\citet{abbasi_yadkori_improved_algs_for_lin_bandits, bandit_algorithms, slivkins2024introductionmultiarmedbandits, auer_linrel}.

-Stochastic linear bandits is an online learning problem in which at each timestep $t$, the learner chooses an action $a_t \in \A$, and receives a stochastic reward $X_t$.
+Stochastic linear bandits is an online learning problem in which at each timestep $t$, the learner chooses an action $a_t \in \A \subseteq \R^d$, and receives a stochastic reward $X_t$.
 We assume that the expectation of $X_t$ is a linear function of the action $a_t$, and the learner's goal is to maximize their cumulative reward.
-Linear bandits can also be seen as a simple generalization from finite action sets, of the MAB setting where the action set is the standard basis vectors, to large or even infinite action sets, by assuming a linear structure of the reward function.
+Linear bandits generalize the classical multi-armed bandit (MAB) setting from finite action sets, in which actions correspond to standard basis vectors, to large or even infinite action spaces, by assuming that the reward function is linear.

 The most widely studied stochastic model is the \textit{additive noise} model.
 In this model, the stochastic reward is given by $X_t = a_t^\top \thetastar + \eta_t$, where $\thetastar$ is an unknown reward vector, and $\eta_t$ is a zero-mean sub-Gaussian random variable.